 - Oily skin

-- Insulin resistance (when the body makes too much insulin and can’t control it properly, often a precursor to diabetes)
+- Insulin resistance (when the body makes too much insulin and can’t control it properly, often a precursor to diabetes and high testosterone)

 - High blood pressure

 - Low HDL cholesterol (“good” cholesterol) and high LDL cholesterol (“bad” cholesterol)